Point partition numbers: decomposable and indecomposable critical graphs: Introduction

 Our main aim is to extend those two results to the point partition number introduced in 1970 by Lick and White \cite{LickW1970}.
 In what follows let $t$ be a positive integer.
 A graph $G$ is called \DF{strictly $t$-degenerate} if every non-empty subgraph $H$ of $G$ has a vertex $v$ whose degree in $H$ satisfies $d_H(v)\leq t-1$.
 The \DF{point partition number} $\pa_t(G)$ of a graph $G$ is the least non-negative integer $k$ for which $G$ has a coloring with a set of $k$ colors such that each color class induces a strictly $t$-degenerate subgraph of $G$.
 Note that $\pa_1=\chi$ and $\pa_2$ is referred to as the \DF{point aboricity}.
 A graph $G$ is called $\pa_t$-critical if every proper subgraph $H$ of $G$ satisfies $\pa_t(H)<\pa_t(G)$.
 Note that the graphs considered here may have parallel edges.
 In this paper we shall prove the following two results.

-\begin{MainA} Let $G$ be a $\pa_t$-critical graph of order $n$.
-If $n\leq 2\pa_t(G)-2$, then $G$ is obtained from the disjoint union of two non-empty subgraphs of $G$, say $G_1$ and $G_2$, by joining each vertex of $G_1$ to each vertex of $G_2$ by exactly $t$ parallel edges. \end{MainA}
+\begin{MainA} Let $G$ be a $\pa_t$-critical graph of order $n$ and with $\pa_t(G)=k$ for $k\geq 2$.
+If $n\leq 2k-2$, then $G$ is obtained from the disjoint union of two non-empty subgraphs of $G$, say $G_1$ and $G_2$, by joining each vertex of $G_1$ to each vertex of $G_2$ by exactly $t$ parallel edges. \end{MainA}